 Unless, of course, that’s not the whole story.

 The truth is CallHippo is more expensive than you’d think — and the free plan doesn’t include phone numbers, minutes, or caller ID.
-It gets even more frustrating when you realize how many limitations there are (and how many times you’ll have to upgrade for basic features like call recording).
+It gets even more frustrating when you realize how many limitations there are.
+This includes the number of times you’ll have to upgrade for basic features like call recording.

 You can use this guide to get the real scoop on CallHippo’s pricing, including its plans, features, and hidden fees.
 We also explain its restrictions and limitations — and how the right VoIP provider can help you sidestep them.